yugabyte/yugabyte-db/docs/content/preview/quick-start-yugabytedb-managed/_index.md

 Cloud Shell also supports ycqlsh, a CLI for the YCQL API.

+#### Learn more

+For more information on the ysqlsh and ycqlsh CLIs, refer to [ysqlsh](../admin/ysqlsh/) and [ycqlsh](../admin/ycqlsh/).

+For more information on the YSQL and YCQL APIs, refer to [YSQL API](../api/ysql/) and [YCQL API](../api/ycql/).

+For information on other ways to connect to your cluster, refer to [Connect to clusters](../yugabyte-cloud/cloud-connect).

-## 3. Build a Java application
+## Build a Java application

-The following tutorial shows a small [Java application](https://github.com/yugabyte/yugabyte-simple-java-app) that connects to a YugabyteDB cluster using the topology-aware [Yugabyte JDBC driver](../../../../integrations/jdbc-driver/) and performs basic SQL operations.
+The following tutorial shows a small [Java application](https://github.com/yugabyte/yugabyte-simple-java-app) that connects to a YugabyteDB cluster using the topology-aware [Yugabyte JDBC driver](../integrations/jdbc-driver/) and performs basic SQL operations.
 Use the application as a template to get started with YugabyteDB Managed in Java.

 ### Prerequisites